Lots to do; shitty pay

 Sometimes I work for free because I like you and it’s a small ask.
 Sometimes I work for free because there’s something I want and it’s not the money.
 But If I have to be honest, most times I accepted to work for free, it was out of inexperience, fear of commitment, definitely a lack of self-respect, and because—of course—I had the bandwidth.

-It may not be as bad as Dr. Dre, Mary J. Blige, Eminem, Snoop Dogg, Kendrick Lamar, and every other SuperBowl half-time show performer before them working for free, but still, some people would say that this is exactly what’s killing the creative industry.
+It may not be as bad as Dr. Dre, Mary J. Blige, Eminem, Snoop Dogg, Kendrick Lamar, and every other SuperBowl half-time show performer before them performing for free for the SuperBowl half-time show, but still, some people would say that this is exactly what’s killing the creative industry.